|

 And had no more kinship with things

-Than a goodbye, this building and this side of the street becoming
+Than a goodbye, this building and this side of the street

 A long row of train carriages, and a whistle departing